twisted/twisted/docs/projects/names/howto/client-tour.rst

    * By default the reactor uses the POSIX ``gethostbyname`` function provided by the operating system,

-   * but ``gethostbyname`` is a blocking function, so it has to be called in a threadpool.
+   * but ``gethostbyname`` is a blocking function, so it has to be called in a thread pool.

    * Check out :api:`twisted.internet.base.ThreadedResolver <ThreadedResolver>` if you're interested in learning more about how the default threaded resolver works.